theforeman/foreman_abrt/README.md

 This plugin allows your Foreman instance to receive bug reports generated on your hosts by [ABRT](https://github.com/abrt/abrt) (Automatic Bug Reporting Tool).
-These reports can be inspected and eventually forwarded to the ABRT server.
+These reports can be inspected and eventually sent to the ABRT server for analysis.

 ## Overview